China 24-Hour Visa-Free Transit

-The 24-hour visa-free transit in China, or 24-hour transit without visa (TWOV), means that international flight, ship, or train passengers who directly transit through mainland China and stay for no more than 24 hours don't need a visa.
-Passengers are required to hold onward tickets to a third country or region and have a confirmed seat.
+The 24-hour visa-free transit in China, also known as the 24-hour transit without visa (TWOV), allows international passengers traveling by flight, ship, or train to transit through China Mainland for up to 24 hours without a visa.

 Who can apply for a 24-Hour Visa-Free Transit in China?

-Passport holders from most countries are eligible for the 24-hour visa-free transit, however, there are some exceptions:
+Citizens from most countries are eligible for 24-hour visa-free transit, however, there are some exceptions:

 What are the port restrictions?

-Most ports of entry in China provide 24-hour direct transit service except for the following :
+Most ports of entry in China provide 24-hour direct transit services except for the following :

 - Fuzhou Changle Airport

 Note: Shenzhen allows 24-hour TWOV through the airport, not if coming/going to Hong Kong and not if using land transport.
 It is advised to inform your airline at check-in that you will be using Transit Without Visa so they enter your status correctly in the passenger manifest that gets sent to Shenzhen Immigration in advance of arrival.

 Passengers must be in transit to a third country/region, i.e. Country/Region A → China Mainland→ Country/Region C. Hong Kong, Macau, and Taiwan are regarded as possible third regions in this respect.
 Have a look at some examples: